mtorabirad/PricePrediction/README.md

 ## Conclusions and future work

 Different algorithms, including LR, DT, RF, XGBoost, and LGBoost were trained to predict Airbnb rental prices.
 The highest R-squared test score (around 0.53) was obtained using the ensemble methods (RF, XGBoost, and LGBoost).
-Among the latter methods, XGBoost and LGBoost were found to be, respectively, thirty times faster to train than RF.
+Among the latter methods, XGBoost and LGBoost were found to be thirty times faster to train than RF.
 The most important feature was found to be the room_type: entire home/apt or private room.
 The next most important feature for entire home/apts and private rooms were found to be, respectively, the number of people that can be accomodated and the distance from the city center.
-Althuogh the dataset used for training had 16 features, including features other than 'bathrooms', 'accommodates', 'cleaning_fee', 'room_type', 'distance' did not imporve the score.
-The score may be further improved by including text features that exist in the dataset in the form of comments or descriptions.
+Althuogh the dataset used for training had 16 features, including features other than 'bathrooms', 'accommodates', 'cleaning_fee', 'room_type', 'distance' did not imporve the scores.
+The scores may be further improved by including text features that exist in the dataset in the form of comments or descriptions.
 This is left for a future project.

 ## Description of the code structure